bcgov/vc-authn-oidc/demo/README.md

 curl -X POST "http://localhost:5000/api/vc-configs" -H "accept: application/json" -H "X-Api-Key: controller-api-key" -H "Content-Type: application/json-patch+json" -d "{\"id\": \"verified-email\",\"subject_identifier\": \"email\", \"configuration\": { \"name\": \"verified-email\", \"version\": \"1.0\", \"requested_attributes\": [ { \"name\": \"email\", \"restrictions\": [ { \"schema_name\": \"verified-email\", \"issuer_did\": \"MTYqmTBoLT7KLP5RNfgK3b\" } ] } ], \"requested_predicates\": [] }}"
 ```

 Additionally, we need to add the valid redirect URI for the test client to the vc-authn-oidc-controller database: a new entry should be created in the `ClientRedirectUris` table.
-To acquire the credentials to connec to to the database you can refer to the [manage](../docker/manage#L97) script, however the default configurations for the demo clients have been pre-configured for convenience.
+To acquire the credentials to connect to to the database you can refer to the environment variables set in the `controller-db` section of the main [manage](../docker/manage) script, however the default parameters for the demo clients have been pre-configured for convenience.

-- In shell number `2` run this command, replacing ${IDENTITY_SERVER_URL} with the value fro the ngrok status page:  ```NGROK_CONTROLLER_URL=${NGROK_CONTROLLER_URL} ./manage start```
+- In shell number `2` run this command, replacing ${NGROK_CONTROLLER_URL} with the value fro the ngrok status page:  ```NGROK_CONTROLLER_URL=${NGROK_CONTROLLER_URL} ./manage start```

 ### Try the Demo!